Investment for lasting impact in Scotland’s communities

 What is a Community Endowment?

-A community endowment is a sum of money (capital) invested over the long-term to benefit a defined geographical community.
+A community endowment is a sum of money (capital) invested to benefit a defined geographical community over the long term.
 Any financial return can then fund charitable activity within that community.
 The return from the invested capital is produced in a combination of dividends, interest and capital growth.

 How could this benefit your community?